 Out in the yard, nestled in an area between three trees, he once had "us kids" dig a big hole for a fish pond.
 Then one of the trees died and the pond ended up in a sunnier location than he had planned.

 Oh, well, that's how it goes with gardens.
 Shady one day, sunny the next day.
 Or sunny one year and shady the next year.

 He loved that pond and enjoyed sitting out beside it on summer evenings.
-"Us kids" liked it too, and would fight over who got to lounge in the lounge chair.
+"Us kids" liked it, too, and would fight over who got to lay in the favorite lounge chair.

-We could spend hours out there.
-Reading, sleeping, talking or just staring at the sky doing nothing.
-We weren't distracted by smartphones, computers, iPads.
-Yes, somedays we sat there because we were bored, which was good for us.
-It allowed us time to really think and dream and scheme a bit, too.
+We could spend hours out there by Dad's pond.
+Reading, sleeping, talking or just staring at the sky, doing nothing.
+We weren't distracted by smartphones, computers, or iPads.
+We didn't even own a VCR.
+Somedays we sat there because we were bored, which was good for us.
+It allowed us time to think deep kid thoughts, and dream and scheme a bit, too.

 The pond is gone now.
-We filled it in way back in 1987 after Dad passed away.
-In its place my mom had "us kids", mostly my brother-in-law, build a gazebo over that spot.
+We filled it in back in 1987 after Dad passed away.
+In its place my mom had "us kids", mostly my brother-in-law, build a gazebo.
 The gazebo is still there but those two remaining trees are long gone now, too.

-The two little Alberta Spruces, in the lower left of the last picture, are still there, though they are much bigger now.
+The two little Alberta spruces, in the lower left corner of the last picture, are also still there, though they are much bigger now.
 The funny thing is, Dad planted them in their black plastic pots because he wasn't sure where he wanted to put them.
-I think he planned to pull them up at the end of the summer and plant them properly someplace else.
-As far as I know, they are still in those pots.
+He planned to pull them up some day and plant them properly someplace else.
+Sadly, he passed away before he got around to doing that.

-Now the pond is gone, the furniture is gone, the trees are gone, but the memory of that old garden lives on forever.
+Now the pond is gone, the furniture is gone, the trees are gone, Mom and Dad are gone, but the memory of that old garden lives on forever.